sooiee/the-white-orchard/README.md

 **October 2025 Accessibility Improvements:**

-- All gold and medium text colors darkened for WCAG AA contrast
+- All gold and medium text colours darkened for WCAG AA contrast
 - All form fields use associated labels and ARIA attributes for required fields
 - Focus states and skip links retained